Poultry Judging Team

 Senior Project Achievement •Project Achievement for senior (high school) 4-H'ers is also a two part competition.
 For seniors each component is valued at 50% of total score.
 Senior 4-H'ers who win at the district project achievement will advance to State 4-H Congress in July.

-Consumer Judging - In consumer judging students learn to compare the quality and price of items to make a wise consumer choice for a given situation.
+Cotton Boll & Consumer Judging -Consumer Judging - In consumer judging students learn to compare the quality and price of items to make a wise consumer choice for a given situation.
 Practices for this competitive event begin in early October to prepare for the competition in November.
 Students meet weekly at the 4-H office to learn about the items, situations, and how to give an oral justification for their comparison.